Tokigin/php-router/README.md

 `Cannel` looks for `.php` or `.html` files in the `Pages/` directory.
 Each page is exposed as a route based on its file name.
 To use `.html` files, switch extention in Setting.php.

 > [!NOTE]
-> Currently Auto Router can only rout files in `Pages/` directory.
-It will not regonize the sub folder in `Pages/` directory.
+> Currently Auto Router can only route files in `Pages/` directory.
+It will not recognize the sub folder in `Pages/` directory.
 If you want to use sub folder in `Pages/` directory, switch to manual router in `Setting.php`.

 There's nothing special about `Components/`, it is just for sake of clear project structure.
 You can delete the folder or create one as you like.